cyclus/cyclus.github.com/source/arche/tutorial/input_files.rst

 making input files on the `website
 <http://fuelcycle.org/user/writing_input.html>`_.
 Rather than getting into the
-details of how to write input files, this lesson will focus instead on the minimum information needed to get up and running for the Storage archetype.
+details of how to write input files, this lesson will focus instead on the minimum information needed to get up and running with the Storage archetype.

 Make a Basic Input File
 -----------------------